cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ![Error Plot](references/output.png)

-## Evaluate a model with Juneberry.
+## Evaluating a model with Juneberry.

 Once a trained model file exists, it can be evaluated with the `jb_evaluate` command.
 The command takes two
 arguments: the name of the trained model and the path to a Juneberry dataset config describing the dataset to be